KDFC: KDFC

-On January 18, 2007, Bonneville signed an agreement with Entercom Communications Corporation to trade three San Francisco stations — KOIT, KMAX-FM, and KDFC — for three Entercom stations in Seattle, Washington and four in Cincinnati, Ohio.
+On January 18, 2007, Bonneville signed an agreement with Entercom Communications Corporation to trade three San Francisco stations — KOIT, KMAX-FM, and KDFC — for three Entercom stations in Seattle, Washington, and four in Cincinnati, Ohio.
 Entercom officially took ownership of KDFC in March 2008.

-On January 18, 2011, the University of Southern California announced the purchase of KUSF (90.3 MHz) from the University of San Francisco (USF) and KNDL (89.9 MHz) in Angwin, California.
+On January 18, 2011, the University of Southern California announced the purchase of KUSF (90.3 MHz) from the University of San Francisco and KNDL (89.9 MHz) in Angwin, California.
 It also announced the purchase of the intellectual property and call letters of KDFC from Entercom, moving its programming to those two stations and making it a listener-supported non-commercial outlet with Lueth as its President.
 KUSF was renamed KOSC, and KNDL was renamed KDFC.
 In turn, Entercom flipped the 102.1 MHz frequency to a simulcast of San Jose station KUFX, which Entercom had acquired earlier in the month, on January 24.
 KUSF turned into an online-only radio station.
 The Federal Communications Commission officially transferred the 90.3 MHz license to the University of Southern California on June 7, 2012.

 On May 1, 2017, the KDFC call sign moved to 90.3 FM in San Francisco, swapping call signs with 89.9 FM in Angwin, which became KOSC.
 In 2025, KDFC announced plans to combine programming with KUSC in Los Angeles, which is also owned by the University of Southern California.
+The stations completed the programming combination along with rebranding as Classical California, dropping the call signs from their branding on February 16, 2026.